Gwen Wakeling: Life and career

-Wakeling was a member of the Baháʼí Faith, and her husband, Henry J. Staudigl, set up an arts endowment in her memory at Bosch Baháʼí School in Santa Cruz to promote artistic endeavors and included a research and resource library.
+Wakeling died in Los Angeles on June 16, 1982.
+She was a member of the Baháʼí Faith, and her husband, Henry J. Staudigl, set up an arts endowment in her name after her death at the Bosch Baháʼí School in Santa Cruz to promote artistic endeavors and included a research and resource library.
+A significant number of her fashion sketches were donated to the Margaret Herrick Library in 2000.